sansyourways/AIRSEC-EVO/README.md

-# Morphine-X1
+# AIRSEC-EVO
-Project X1 Morphine Bots, as Morphine X1 is worked under Morphine Bots, its a Selfbots that build specifically for LINE.
+Project EVO AIRSEC (Artificial Intelligent Reserve Security), as AIRSEC-EVO is worked under AIRSEC.Corp , its a Selfbots that build specifically for LINE and personal use only, offer you the best experience with latest innovation you only can get in these days technology of bots.